flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part3.md

 Knowing the mac of this gateway takes some extra work, which we will talk about in the [gateway arp resolver subsection](#gatewayArpResolver), below.

-Next, let's use script that sets the context of tenant1, creates a neutron router that uses the external network (i.e. ext1) and creates an internal net and subnet.
-Then, it will attach that network as interface to the router and finally stamp out 2 tenant vms.
+Next, let's use a script that sets the context of tenant1, creates a neutron router that uses the external network (i.e. ext1) and creates an internal net and subnet.
+Then, it will attach that network as interface to the router.
+Lastly, it stamps out 2 tenant vms and affiliates each one of them to a floating ip.
 Just as [depicted above](#makeTenants).
 As explained in [part 2][part2] the logic that accomplishes the routing functionality does not require a namespace, nor it uses any ports in the OVS  bridge (br-int): it is simply a set of rules in the openflow table that makes it seem like there is a real 'box' represented by the neutron router.

     :::bash
     $ /vagrant/puppet/scripts/createTenant1Vms.sh